chris-short/devopsish.com/content/post/100/index.md

 [How DevOps Has Changed](https://dzone.com/articles/how-devops-has-changed): Things changing in DevOps include the level of acceptance, predominance of the public cloud, and tools offered.

-[Cloud Native DevOps: Four Horsemen of the Operations Apocalypse](https://thenewstack.io/cloud-native-devops-four-horsemen-of-the-operations-apocalypse/): "It’s all about teams who have cradle-to-grave responsibility."
+[Cloud Native DevOps: Four Horsemen of the Operations Apocalypse](https://thenewstack.io/cloud-native-devops-four-horsemen-of-the-operations-apocalypse/): "It's all about teams who have cradle-to-grave responsibility."

 [October 21 post-incident analysis](https://blog.github.com/2018-10-30-oct21-post-incident-analysis/): GitHub was down last week.
 Y'all even remember that after this past week?